 It’s been said countless times, but it’s worth repeating — no farrier sets out to do wrong by a horse.
 Yet, to paraphrase St. Bernard of Clairvaux, the road to hell is paved with good intentions.
 Often good intentions are disregarded under the best of circumstances, particularly when it comes to Fluffy.

 It’s no secret that most hoof-care clients hold their horses in high esteem.
 Gone are the days when most consider horses as livestock.
-Just 21% view their mounts as livestock, according to the latest American Horse Publications survey.
+Just 21% view their mounts as livestock, according to an American Horse Publications survey.
 A whopping 67% consider their horses family members, while 63% see them as a companion animal and 56% count them as their best friend.
 A close nail that can be easily relieved with a crease nail puller can be viewed tantamount to assault in the mind of an overprotective owner.

 Or worse, a cat decides to perform an Olympic dismount from the rafters of a barn and lands on the horse’s back.
 If anyone — including the horse — is hurt in the aftermath, and you have accepted care and control of the animal, the responsibility very well could land on your shoulders with devastating consequences.